Europe - 6 Countries

 Day 1: Depart the USA

-Meet your Rupiper tour manager and fellow travelers at the Newark, NJ airport for your transatlantic overnight-flight to Amsterdam, Netherlands.
+Meet your Rupiper Tour Guide and fellow travelers at the Chicago O’Hare International Airport for your transatlantic overnight flight to Amsterdam, Netherlands.
 Meals: In-flight meal service

 Day 4: Amsterdam, Netherlands / Brussels, Belgium

-Today’s excursion will delight the flower enthusiast!
+This morning’s excursion will delight the flower enthusiast!
 We start early to catch the world’s largest flower auction in full swing.
-Enjoy the gorgeous flowers and experience the hustle and bustle of the Bloemenveiling Aalsmeer where more than 19 million flowers and two million plants are sold each day in Aalsmeer’s vast trade building covering more than 250 acres.
-By mid-morning we leave the Netherlands and journey to Brussels, Belgium.
-Brussels is the capital of Belgium, as well as the capital of the European Union (EU).
-On our guided tour we stop for a photo op at the futuristic Atomium, drive by the Royal Palace and gardens, and the see the European Parliament.
-Explore Brussel’s Grand Place, a splendid market square surrounded by opulent aristocratic buildings adorned with gilded buttresses, and see the world famous Manneken Pis, a small bronze fountain sculpture of a little boy doing the unimaginable.
-Belgium is world-famous for its beer and scrumptious chocolate products.
-Enjoy a late lunch with beer tasting and watch an expert chocolatier as he creates delectable pralines.
-Of course, you get to taste their goodies too!
-Tonight is yours to explore Brussel’s bustling streets lined by pubs, restaurants and cafés.
-Meals: Breakfast, Lunch
+Enjoy the gorgeous flowers and experience the hustle and bustle of the Bloemenveiling (flower auction) Aalsmeer, where up to nineteen million flowers and two million plants are sold each day at Aalsmeer’s vast trade building covering more than 250 acres.
+Say farewell to the Netherlands as we cross into Belgium, and on to Brussels, which is the capital of Belgium, as well as the capital of the European Union (EU).
+Along the way to the city center, we stop for a photo-op at the futuristic Atomium, drive by the Royal Palace and gardens, and see the European Parliament.
+Explore Brussel’s “living room” the Grand Place, a splendid market square surrounded by opulent aristocratic buildings adorned with gilded buttresses, and see the popular Manneken Pis, a small bronze fountain sculpture of a little boy doing the unimaginable.
+Everyone loves chocolate, and Belgium is renowned around the globe for its delicious chocolate products.
+Watch an expert chocolatier as he creates delectable pralines and, of course, you get to taste their goodies too!
+Tonight, you are free to explore Brussels’ bustling streets, enjoy a delicious dinner, or sample a glass of Belgium’s famous beer in one of the countless local restaurants.
+Meals: Breakfast

-Day 5: Brussels, Belgium / Rüdesheim, Germany / Wiesbaden
+Day 5: Brussels, Belgium / Rüdesheim, Germany / Wiesbaden, Germany

 Day 7: Nuremberg, Germany / Prague, Czech Republic

-Nuremberg is best known for its famous Christmas market, its toy industry, as well as their traditional gingerbread specialties and the delicious Nuremberg Bratwurst.
-This morning we enjoy a guided tour of Nuremberg’s picturesque historical Old Town with its quaint lanes lined with pink sandstone buildings and well preserved half-timbered houses.
-We also visit the grounds of Nuremberg’s landmark, the Kaiserburg, an imposing 12th century imperial palace.
-From the castle’s impressive hilltop location you have the best panoramic view across the city.
-Just a few miles north of Nuremberg we visit the Lilling Farm, owned and operated by a young couple.
-This farm is a non-conventional operation and during our visit we learn how profitable a small European farm can be.
-Their primary sources of income are hop cultivation, table cherry production and their liquor distillation.
-The farm’s energy is produced by a small biogas plant that feeds off the by-products from their distillery and small swine operation.
-Enjoy a scrumptious lunch buffet and a taste of their Schnapps before we journey on to Prague, Czech Republic.
+Delight in a guided tour of Nuremberg’s historic Old Town with its quaint narrow streets lined with pink sandstone buildings and well-preserved half-timbered houses.
+Walk through the grounds of Nuremberg’s landmark, the Kaiserburg, an imposing 12th century imperial palace and discover Nuremberg’s historic Hauptmarkt (Main Market Square) which has been the center of activity since medieval times.
+Just outside Nuremberg we visit the Pingold Family, where we learn about their small, profitable non-conventional farm operation.
+Their primary sources of income are from hop cultivation, table cherry production, and liquor distillation.
+The farm produces its own energy with a small biogas plant that feeds off the by-products from their distillery and small swine operation.
+Enjoy a tour of their cherry orchard and hops fields, concluded by a scrumptious buffet lunch and a taste of their cherries and Schnapps.
+Tonight’s destination is Prague, in the Czech Republic.
 Meals: Breakfast, Lunch

-This morning enjoy a guided tour of the majestic Prazsky Hrad, the largest ancient castle in the world.
-Located within the castle complex, which can be seen from all viewpoints in the city, is St. Vitus Cathedral, the seat of the Archbishop of Prague.
+Begin your guided tour of Prague at the majestic Prazsky Hrad, the largest ancient castle in the world.
+Located within the castle complex, which is visible from all viewpoints of the city, is St. Vitus Cathedral, the seat of the Archbishop of Prague.
 The most outstanding feature in the cathedral is St. Wenceslas Chapel, a masterpiece of Gothic architecture.
-The lower parts of the walls are decorated with more than 1,300 semi-precious stones from Bohemia and the joints between them are covered with gold.
+The lower parts of the chapel’s walls are decorated with more than 1,300 semi-precious stones from Bohemia, and the joints between them are covered with gold.
 Ornate Gothic frescoes depict bible scenes and the Passion of Christ.
-We walk across the famous Charles Bridge and conclude our tour in Prague’s historic old town which houses the famous Astronomical Clock.
-The afternoon is free to explore Prague with its many unique sights, cafés and elegant shops.
-Beware – the goods are very tempting!
-Tonight you are in for a treat.
-At the restaurant U Marčanů, you are welcomed with a glass of Becherovka (Czech’s original liquor) followed by a typical Czech Duck dinner and all you care to drink beer or wine.
-Musicians and dancers, dressed in traditional costumes entertain us with folk music and dances.
-This is always a great fun!
+During a panoramic Vltava River cruise, we take in views of the famous Charles Bridge and other city highlights, concluding in Prague’s historic old town which houses the famous Astronomical Clock.
+Tonight, you are in for a treat.
+At the restaurant U Marčanů, the gracious hosts welcome you with a glass of Becherovka (Czech’s specialty liquor) followed by a typical Czech Duck dinner and unlimited wine and beverages.
+Musicians and dancers dressed in traditional costumes entertain us with folk music and dancing.
+This is always great fun!
 Meals: Breakfast, Dinner

 Day 9: Prague, Czech Republic / Vienna, Austria

 Depart Prague for Česky Krumlov, a UNESCO World Heritage Site.
 This picturesque town, crowned by a majestic castle, lies on the banks of the Vltava River and is surrounded by densely forested rolling hills.
-On our guided tour we explore the large castle complex and walk along winding cobblestone streets in Old Town Český Krumlov with its more than 300 well-preserved medieval buildings.
+Walk along winding cobblestone streets in Old Town Česky Krumlov with its more than three hundred well-preserved medieval buildings.
 If you are a shopper, this is the place for you!
-Continuing on, our journey takes us along quaint country roads across the border to Austria and its capital Vienna, “The City of Waltzes.”
+Crossing the border into Austria, we travel along country roads lined by fertile farmland where mainly malting barley, wheat, sugar beets, and potatoes are cultivated.
+Alternative crops, such as poppy or medicinal and aromatic herbs are also grown in this region.
+Austria’s capital, Vienna, aptly called “The City of Waltzes” is our home for the next two nights.
 Meals: Breakfast, Dinner

 Day 11: Vienna / Leonding / Salzburg, Austria

-Today’s excursion takes us to the lofty heights of the Kehlsteinhaus, also known as the Eagle’s Nest, which sits literally on top of the Kehlstein Mountain.
+Today’s excursion takes us to the lofty heights of the Kehlsteinhaus, also known as the Eagle’s Nest, which sits atop the Kehlstein Mountain at 6,017 ft.
 The building was intended to be a retreat for Hitler and a place to entertain visiting dignitaries during the war.
-From the end of the war until 1960, the Kehlsteinhaus was used by the Allies as a military command post and now serves as a restaurant.
+The Allies used the Kehlsteinhaus from the end of the war until 1960 as a military command post and now, it serves as a restaurant.
 Walk up to the mountain’s summit or enjoy a cup of coffee along with a piece of their specialty Apfelkuchen (apple pie) on the restaurant’s terrace while enjoying panoramic views across the Alps.
 We return to the city of Salzburg, renowned for its vibrant cultural life and its storybook Old Town.
-Enjoy an easy going tour in a horse-drawn carriage followed by a short walking tour.
+Enjoy an easy-going tour of this ornate city in a horse-drawn carriage followed by a short walking tour.
 Meander along romantic passageways and courtyards and explore Salzburg’s famous Getreidegasse, a street lined with narrow houses and enticing shops adorned with wrought-iron guild signs.
-See Mozart’s birthplace and scenery used as a backdrop in the unforgettable Sound of Music film before ascending by funicular to the imposing 900-year-old fortress, Hohensalzburg.
-We conclude our day with a specialty dinner at the fortress’ restaurant, served by waiters clad in medieval-style garments.
+See Mozart’s birthplace and scenery used as a backdrop in the unforgettable Sound of Music film before ascending by funicular to the imposing 900-year-old fortress Hohensalzburg, the largest medieval castle in Europe.
+Tonight, we enjoy a delicious meal in a local restaurant.
 Meals: Breakfast, Dinner

 Day 15: Zurich, Switzerland / USA

-We say farewell to the wondrous “Old World” and board our intercontinental flight from Zurich, Switzerland to Newark, NJ.
-We arrive on the same day in the early afternoon which gives you ample time for your connecting flight home.
+We say farewell to the wondrous “Old World” and board our intercontinental flight from Zurich, Switzerland to Chicago, IL.
+Your same day, early afternoon arrival allows ample time for your connecting flight home.
 Meals: Breakfast, In-flight meal service

 What's Included